-Grants and fellowships awarded by many prestigious organizations, including the U.S. Department of Education, National Endowment for the Humanities, Ohio Arts Council, Ohio Humanities Council, and Council on Graduate Schools, recognize our CLASS faculty as outstanding.
+Grants and fellowships awarded by many prestigious organizations, including the U.S. Department of Education, National Endowment for the Humanities, Ohio Arts Council, Ohio Humanities Council, and the Council on Graduate Schools, recognize our CLASS faculty as outstanding.

 The College is home or host to a number of research and cultural centers, performance and lecture series, and other programs including:

-- The Center for Slovenian Studies supports Slovenian language study and cultural outreach for the local Slovenian community.
+- The Center for Slovenian Studies: supports Slovenian language study and cultural outreach for the local Slovenian community.

-- Cleveland Arts Education Consortium promotes and strengthens art education in Northeast Ohio and advocates on behalf of arts learning.
+- The Cleveland Arts Education Consortium promotes and strengthens art education in Northeast Ohio and advocates on behalf of arts learning.

-- Indian Scholar Program sponsors a visiting scholar from India in alternate years.
+- Indian Scholar Program: sponsors a visiting scholar from India in alternate years.